VIDA-NYU/ache/docs/faq.rst

 Does ACHE crawl webpages in languages other than English?
 ---------------------------------------------------------
-ACHE does language detection and tries to crawl only pages with content in English.
+ACHE does language detection and can be configured to ignore pages with non-English content.
 You can enable or disable language detection in the configuration file by changing ``target_storage.english_language_detection_enabled``.
+Detection of other languagues are currently not available, but could easily be supported in the future.

 Is there any limit on number of crawled webpages per website?
 -------------------------------------------------------------
+There is no limit by default, but you can set a hard limit in the configuration file using the key ``link_storage.max_pages_per_domain``.
-Yes, we limit this number so that the crawler doesn't get trapped by particular domains.
-The default is 100, however you can set it in the configuration file using ``link_storage.max_pages_per_domain``.
+You can enable this so that the crawler doesn't get trapped by particular domains, and to favor crawling a larger number of domains as opposed to focusing on a few domains.

 Where to report bugs?
 ---------------------